- All Topics

 - Buyer's Guide

-When implementing a formal lubrication program to improve reliability and reduce operating costs, it is necessary to have a holistic and systemic vision of the project.
-This will require taking into account several elements collectively in order to achieve the desired results.
+When implementing a formal lubrication program to improve reliability and reduce operating costs, it is necessary to have a holistic and systemic vision of the project — this will require taking into account several elements collectively to achieve the desired results.

-When the purchased lubricant is received, it should be inspected to ensure it meets certain quality standards and comes in the correct amount, package size and time required.
+When the purchased lubricant is received, it should be inspected to ensure it meets quality standards and comes in the correct amount, package size, and time required.
 Routine tests should be performed on the new lubricant, and a sampling plan established with the appropriate test slates and limits.